Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aks_edge_essentials_single_esa/_index.md

 ## Automation Flow

-For you to get familiar with the automation and deployment flow, below is an explanation.
+The automation and deployment flow of the scenario proceeds as follows:

 - User edits the ARM template parameters file (1-time edit).
 These parameter values are used throughout the deployment.